President of Chile: Term duration

 Both Michelle Bachelet (center) and Sebastián Piñera (right) were elected for two non-consecutive terms.

 Under the 1828 constitution, the president served for four years, without the possibility of immediate reelection for one more term.
 In 1833, the presidential period was changed to five years, with a possibility of immediate reelection for one more term, limited to two consecutive terms.
 Then by a constitutional reform in 1878, possibility for reelection became disallowed.
 Under the 1925 constitution, the president served for a six-year term, without the possibility of immediate reelection.
 Non-consecutive election was possible, as seen with Jorge Alessandri (president 1958–1964) running a close second in the momentous election of 1970, although ultimately it did not occur.

 In the original text of the 1980 constitution, the president served for an eight-year term without the possibility of immediate reelection.
 Some transitory disposals, fixed during the military dictatorship of the general Augusto Pinochet, allowed the exceptional possibility of his reelection in the 1988 plebiscite.
 Then, in the transition to democracy the 1989 referendum established a first transitional four-year presidential term (1990–1994), followed by common eight-year terms, without the possibility of immediate reelection.
-However, in 4 March 1994 (a week before Eduardo Frei Ruiz-Tagle took office) the presidential period was reduced to a six-year term, without an immediate reelection.
+However, on 4 March 1994 (a week before Eduardo Frei Ruiz-Tagle took office), the presidential period was reduced to a six-year term, without an immediate reelection.

 Under the 2005 constitutional reform, the president serves for four years without the possibility of immediate reelection for one more term.
 A former president may run for office once again after serving their initial term, but only in an election following their successor, as it is not allowed to run for consecutive terms.
 There is no limit to how many times a person can run for candidacy if they have not previously served as president.

 The incumbent president, in accordance with the constitution, completes their corresponding term on 11 March of the immediate year after the election.
 The president-elect takes office the same day.